shivannis/xandr-docs-public/xandr-docs/invest/payment-to-xandr.md

 ---
 title: Microsoft Invest - Payment
-description: In this page, learn about invoices, payment instructions and billing reports in UI. ms.date: 10/28/2023
+description: In this page, learn about invoices, payment instructions and billing reports in the UI. ms.date: 10/28/2023
 ---